imranhsayed/google-maps-javascript-api/README.md

 ## Step-2 Create Project :file_folder:

-  * When logged in to your google api dashboard Click on Credentials and Create Credentials ( Create Credentials > Api key ) for the above API get the API key
+  * Login to your google api dashboard
+  * Click on Credentials and Create Credentials ( Create Credentials > Api key ) for the above API
+  * Get the API key

 ## Step-3 ENABLE APIS :tanabata_tree: